MathisWellmann/lfest-rs/README.md

 ### Features:
 - :currency_exchange: Fixed point arithmetic using [fpdec](https://github.com/mamrhein/fpdec.rs) crate, for super fast and precise numeric calculations.
-- :brain: Use of [newtype pattern](https://doc.rust-lang.org/book/ch19-04-advanced-types.html) to enforce the correct function IO.
+- :brain: Use of [newtype pattern](https://doc.rust-lang.org/book/ch19-04-advanced-types.html) to enforce the correct types at function boundaries.
 Examples include `BaseCurrency`, `QuoteCurrency`, `Fee` and `Leverage`.
 This makes it impossible to mistakenly input for example a `USD` denoted value into a function that expects a `BTC` denoted value.
 - :satellite: Flexible market data integration through the `MarketUpdate` type and associated macros.